EU's Vestager does not rule out action over Google scraping complaint

-FLORENCE The EU's antitrust regulator, who has accused Alphabet unit Google of stifling competition in three separate cases, left open the possibility of further action against the U.S. technology giant.
+FLORENCE (Reuters) - The EU's antitrust regulator, who has accused Alphabet unit Google of stifling competition in three separate cases, left open the possibility of further action against the U.S. technology giant.

 Complaints have been made about Google's practice of copying content from websites without payment in what is known as scraping.
 Complainants include News Corp, Getty Images [GETTY.UL] and German publishers.